Anatomy

 );

-}The modal stays easier to scan when each row uses the same text rhythm as the rest of the site: medium weight for labels, muted copy for secondary details, and tight spacing.
+}The modal stays easier to scan when each row follows the same text rhythm as the rest of the page: medium weight for labels, muted copy for secondary details, and tight spacing.

 <div className="mt-5">